Olwar/login_class/README.md

 How to parse the uri was the biggest challenge for me.
 I ended up using regular expressions (regex) to do this.
 I took a while to find the correct regex to divide the uri into scheme, path and parameters.
 After that it was pretty straightforward.

 ##### How could I further improve my implementation:
-I could add more tests, e.g. the code would crash in case the uri is completely wrong e.g. "not even an uri".
-But I would have to restructure the code if I wanted to add that.
+I could add more tests.
 I could make the class maybe a bit cleaner code-wise.
 Maybe someone would have some trouble understanding it even though I believe I added decent comments.
 The names of the variables could be slightly better.

 ##### Compromises I had to make:
 Maybe somebody could see using Python for this a compromise.
 Javascript may be a more suitable or natural choice.
 But Python is my strongest language so that's why I used that.